Masashi Yokoi: Career

-In 2019 He win the first two-round followed by 2 more podium in the series, despite not scoring any points in the remaining round he hanging on to the championship lead and claimed his second title making him the second driver after Youichi Imamura to win back-to-back title in D1GP and winning it in same car he previously win the championship in.
+In 2019, Yukoi won the first two-round followed by two more podiums in the series, despite not scoring any points in the remaining round he hanging on to the championship lead and claimed his second title, making him the second driver after Youichi Imamura to win back-to-back title in D1GP and winning it in same car he previously win the championship in.

-In 2020 season he debuted his fourth S15 Silvia which is an upgrade from his previous car which going to be driven by Masao Suenaga who returmed after competing as privateer in 2019, finished second in the standings but managed to be Solo Run Champion.
+In 2020 season, Yokoi debuted his and D-Max's fourth S15 Silvia which is an upgrade from his previous car which going to be driven by Masao Suenaga who returmed after competing as privateer in 2019, finished second in the standings but managed to be Solo Run Champion.